-- Max Brightness: The lamp will always burn as brightly as possible, driven by 100% of the power level rating for the installed lamp (see Section 6, Specifications).
+- Max Brightness: The lamp will always burn as brightly as possible, driven by 100% of the power level rating for the installed lamp (Refer to Section 6, Specifications).
 Keep in mind that the "maximum brightness" for any lamp gradually diminishes with age-images will become dimmer over time.
 Its current output level appears in the "Intensity" option (not in lumens). - Intensity: Brightness will remain close to a specified level for as long as possible.
 Once you select this option, enter a number representing the intensity level (brightness) you wish to maintain-the projector will automatically adjust power as needed to maintain this intensity as closely as possible.
 Note that the intensity value is a correlation only and does not represent an actual lumens level.
 See "Intensity" below. - Power: The power supplied to the lamp will remain at your specified wattage level.
 Once you select this option, enter the number of watts representing the power level you wish to maintain.
 See "Power" below.

-POWER - This slide bar and number indicates how many watts are applied to the lamp.
-You can apply anywhere from approximately 60-65% of the maximum power intended for the installed lamp up to 100% of the lamp rating.
+watts are applied to the lamp.
+You can apply anywhere from approximately 60% to 100% of the lamp power rating.
 Set for the number of watts as desired, keeping in mind that lower power levels produce dimmer images.
 When in either Power or Max Brightness modes, the power level remains constant.
 Specifying a maximum power level here is the same as operating in Max Brightness mode.